Pubication Ethic

 -

-Reviews must be conducted objectively.
-Personal criticism of the author is inappropriate.
-Reviewers must convey their views clearly along with supporting arguments.
+Reviews should be conducted objectively, and personal criticism of the author is inappropriate.

 -